How do U.S. Taxpayers Exclude Income Earned Abroad

 Typically, a non-US citizen or green card holder who resides in the United States but still firmly makes their home in a foreign country will qualify.

-Yes.
-There is some confusion surrounding this issue, so we will try to shed some light for you.
 If Joe earned $100,000 from working abroad, and also paid 20% tax on the foreign income, he cannot use both the foreign earned income exclusion and the foreign tax credit on the same income.

 Therefore, usually someone in Joe’s position would simply exclude the hundred thousand dollars of income instead of applying the foreign tax credit, so that he can carry credit forward for subsequent years.